United Nations Capital Development Fund (UNCDF) Bangladesh

 Sector

-Agriculture, Food and Rural Development, Development Cooperation, Disaster Risk Reduction, Gender Equality and Empowerment of Women, Health, Humanitarian Emergencies, Industrial Development, Migration, Natural Resources Management, Private Sector Development, Renewable Energy, Science, Technology & Innovation, Trade
+Agriculture, Food and Rural Development, Development Cooperation, Disaster Risk Reduction, Gender Equality and Empowerment of Women, Health, Humanitarian Emergencies, Industrial Development, Migration, Natural Resource Management, Private Sector Development, Renewable Energy, Science, Technology & Innovation, Trade

 Country